Tacoma, New South Wales

 Tacoma is located on the northern bank of the Wyong River where it opens up onto Tuggerah Lake.
 It has a general store, a school, Tacoma Public School and a Fishermans Co-operative.
-It is also the home of the Wyong Lakes Magpies Australian Football Club.
+The suburb is also home to the Wyong Lakes Magpies Australian Football Club.
+In 2024, there were around 215 kids in Tacoma Public School; they also have a Aboriginal year 5 to year 6 aboriginal programs with Tuggerahwong public school.